• What We Offer

 Creating People-Centric Models

-ONT’s free grocery market program, the first of its kind in the east and second in the nation, now serves as an industry best practice.
+ONT's free grocery market program, one of the first of its kind in the east and among the earliest in the nation, has become an industry best practice.
 Our guest-centered model includes the market space as well as critical infrastructure to ensure consistent supply, community responsiveness and flexibility in a crisis.

 ONT has developed a unique family screening program in partnership with the region’s largest pediatric practice to identify and refer families facing food insecurity.
 This model screens more than 16,000 children across the Lower Merrimack Valley and has inspired broader community training and data tracking for municipalities and school districts.